hoanhan101/blockchain-db/README.md

 It is done for the most part.
 Below are ideas for future implementations.

+### Tasks

+- [x] Model Bitcoin's blockchain structure
+- [x] Implement Proof of Work, nonce, difficulty
+- [x] Enable transactions
+- [x] Implement Merkle Tree
+- [x] Introduce mining mechanics
+- [x] Introduce block reward
+- [x] Remember elapsed time and hash power metrics for later analytics
+- [x] Expose RESTful APIs, with simple UI
+- [x] Store the full chain in mongodb

 ### Ideas

-- [ ] Docker: Currently having difficulty connecting to mongodb database.
+- [ ] Docker: Currently having difficulty connecting to mongodb database
 - [ ] Introduce networking with multiple nodes.
-For now, it only works with one node, which is the local host.
+For now, it only works with one node, which is the local host
-- [ ] Introduce Wallet
+- [ ] Introduce Walle
-- [ ] Introduct Attack.
+- [ ] Introduct Attack

 ## Table of Contents